Kande (Nepal): Popularity

 There are a lot of religious and tourists areas in Kande.
 Some of the most prominent places are Kailpal Temple, Maharudra Area, Jhaulekh, Rataidi Conserved Area, Sirad Hill Station, and Santbaj Hill Station.

 Festivals Cultures and Religions

 Gaura Parva is the main festival of Kande; it is also a national holiday in Nepal.
 Besides this there are many festivals like Bishpati, where the brothers and sisters-in-law have a funny fight using water and stinging nettle (sisnu).
 Dashain and Tihar are also equally celebrated.

 Sports

 Cricket is a very popular sport in Kande, and Kande has won many regional competitions.
-Beside cricket, Volleyball is another game which is equally played by the people of Kande Rataidi Cricket Club and Brightstar Vollyball team are the respective cricket and volleyball teams.
+Beside cricket, Volleyball is another game which is equally played by the people of Kande Rataidi Cricket Club and Brightstar Volleyball team are the respective cricket and volleyball teams.

 Communication

 Mostly, the users of sky phone, namaste, and ncell are found in Kanday.
-The majority of people are interested in social networks like facebook.
-It holds a radio station i.e. Radio Ninglashaini 94 Mhz.
+It holds a radio station i.e. Radio Ninglashaini 94 MHz.